naninovel/docs/docs/guide/choices.md

 You can customize the built-in choice handlers in any way you wish or create new handlers from scratch.
 For example, let's customize the built-in ButtonArea choice handler.

 All the built-in handler prefabs are stored inside `Naninovel/Resources/Naninovel/ChoiceHandlers` folder.
-While you can directly edit the prefab and immediately get the result, consider duplicating it and adding as a separate handler to avoid issues when updating Naninovel package in the feature.
+While you can directly edit the prefab and immediately get the result, consider duplicating it and adding as a separate handler to avoid issues when updating Naninovel package in the future.

 Duplicate (Ctrl/Cmd+D) `ButtonArea.prefab` and move it outside of the Naninovel package, e.g. to `Assets/ChoiceHandlers` folder.